Anthony Housefather: Early life and career

-He went to Herzliah High School, and is fluent in Hebrew.
-He earned two law degrees (B.C.L. and LL.B.) from McGill University, and an MBA from Concordia University's John Molson School of Business.

-Liberal Party Vice President and Hampstead Town Councillor (1991–2001)

 Housefather became active in the Mount Royal Liberal Association as a teenager.
 He was elected as Policy Vice President of the Young Liberals of Canada's Quebec wing in 1991, and in 1992 was elected to the Liberal Party's national executive as Policy Vice President of the Young Liberals of Canada.
-In that role he worked on the platform committee for the development of the Red Book, the Liberal Party platform in the 1993 campaign.
+In that role, he worked on the platform committee for the development of the Red Book, the Liberal Party platform in the 1993 campaign.

+Early political career

 When his term on the national executive ended, Housefather ran for Hampstead Town Council and was elected in 1994, defeating two other candidates.
 He was re-elected in 1998, and served in this capacity until 2001, when the Quebec government forced all cities and towns on the Island of Montreal to merge.

 Alliance Quebec President

 Housefather was involved in organizations working on behalf of Quebec's English-speaking minority in the 1990s.
 In addition to being involved with Federation CJA's Pro Montreal at its inception, he was also involved in the creation of Youth Employment Services.
 Both of these groups concentrated on keeping the youth of the English-speaking community in Quebec by helping them find jobs.

 He also served on the Board of Directors, and then as the Executive, of Alliance Quebec.
 Housefather was elected President of Alliance Quebec in 2000 and served until 2001, when he ran for office in the new mega-city of Montreal following the forced mergers.